 - INTA 670 National Security & Defense Planning Research Capstone

 Individuals may apply who hold an undergraduate or graduate degree from an accredited university.
-Those with a graduate degree must have a minimum of three years employment experience in a firm, laboratory, agency, or nongovernmental organization in which the individual's responsibilities involve the development or provision of systems, services, or products related to national or international security.
-Five years employment experience is required for those who hold a bachelor’s degree.*
+The program has been open primarily to candidates designated as an applicant by an agency or organization that has entered into a contract with the program.
+It is potentially open as well to individuals with a graduate degree and a minimum of three years employment experience in a firm, laboratory, agency, or nongovernmental organization engaged in the development or provision of systems, services, or products related to national or international security.
+Five years employment experience is required for those who hold a bachelor’s degree.